PrakharMishra98/Chess-Bot-Mastery/CHESS_BOT_MASTERY/README.md

 * [Further development ideas](#further-development-ideas)

 ## General info
-I have been playing chess since primary school and one day I had an idea to implement chess in Python.
-Then, I came across a tutorial by Eddie Sharick, who made a whole 16 episodes series covering the topic.
+I have been playing chess since primary school and one day I had an idea to implement chess in Python for my project during my Cdac Course.
-This repository is a result of following his videos,  sometimes coming up with some improvements on my own.
-Hereby, I highly encourage you to visit his YouTube channel and check the whole series by yourself.

 ## Technologies